A householder on the sewer line writes, in part:

 † There has been a dramatic reduction on the charge to process the waste flow.
 Major improvements to the Danbury plant were expensed in prior years and there were hefty Nitrogen credits to pay.
 Projects to reduce Nitrogen and Phosphorus are now completed.

 In the year 2016-17 the WPCA operated at a breakeven level with large increases in maintenance projects and escalating costs.
 That is not a sustainable situation.
 For FY 2017 and beyond, the WPCA has agreed to hire a Director Part-Time as the time expended by volunteer commissioners has increased.
-Further, the Commission has outgrown the its 285 sqft office space in the Town Hall.
-The plan is to acquire a Commercial Condo office space to conduct its operations.
-See the Budget Narrative sent to to Board of Selectman.
+Further, the Commission outgrew the its 285 sqft office space in the Town Hall.
+In 2019 the WPCA acquired a Commercial Condo office space on Commerce Road to conduct its operations.

 Fiscal oversight is provided by commission of volunteers from Brookfield appointed by the Board of Selectman.
 Consequently, there is no management cost for the leadership of this enterprise.
 That is a substantial savings.
 See the About Us section for more on the Brookfield WPCA.